mahrud/mahrud.github.io/drp.md

 <br />

-The original DRP was started by graduate students at the University of Chicago over a decade ago, and has had immense success.
-It has since spread to many other math departments who are members of the [DRP Network](https://www.drp-network.org/about.html).
+The original DRP was started by graduate students at the University of Chicago over two decades ago, and has had immense success.
+It has since spread to many other math departments who are members of the [DRP Network](https://sites.google.com/view/drp-network/).

 <br />